guess-js/guess-js.github.io/content/next.md

 </layout>
 ```

-The snippet above will render the `span` element with content "Hello, Guess.js!" inside of the `.content` element of the layout component.
+The snippet above would render the `span` element with content "Hello, Guess.js!" inside of the `.content` element of the layout component.

 ### Creating Pages